PradeepBollepalli/AWS-EKS-Project/README.md

  In this service we use tools like AWs cloud watch,Loadbalancers and so on .

 2.WHY AWS EKS CLUSTER?
      Because now a days all the projects using this service because it provides services in such a  way that we can deploy,scale,rollout,and            can monitor our project/application very easily.
-How       ever there are other compitetors are there in the market for EKS service, these          services are  different from person/ person or ganizations.
+How  ever there are other compitetors are there in the market for EKS service, these              are  different from person/ person or ganizations.

 3.I prefer AWs Eks cluster because as a user i feel like it provides me with good user interface and godd services.
 Other EKS providers in              market are i) Google Kubernetes Engine (GKE)
                   ii) Microsoft Azure Kubernetes Service (AKS)